LGBTQ movements in the United States: Public opposition

 Location also affects ideas towards same-sex marriage; residents of rural and southern areas are significantly more opposed to same-sex marriage in comparison to residents elsewhere.
 Women are consistently more supportive than men of LGBT rights, and individuals that are divorced or have never married are also more likely to grant marital rights to same-sex couples than married or widowed individuals.
 Also, white women are significantly more supportive than white men, but there are no gender discrepancies among African Americans.
 The year in which one was born is a strong indicator of attitude towards same-sex marriage—generations born after 1946 are considerably more supportive of same-sex marriage than older generations.
 Statistics show that African Americans are more opposed to same-sex marriage than any other ethnicity.

-Studies show that Non-Protestants are much more likely to support same-sex unions than Protestants; 63% of African Americans claim that they are Baptist or Protestant, whereas only 30% of white Americans are.
 Religion, as measured by individuals' religious affiliations, behaviors, and beliefs, has a lot of influence in structuring same-sex union attitudes and consistently influences opinions about homosexuality.
 The most liberal attitudes are generally reflected by Jews, liberal Protestants, and people who are not affiliated with religion.
 This is because many of their religious traditions have not "systematically condemned homosexual behaviors" in recent years.
 Moderate and tolerant attitudes are generally reflected by Catholics and moderate Protestants.
 And lastly, the most conservative views are held by Evangelical Protestants.
 Moreover, it is a tendency for one to be less tolerant of homosexuality if their social network is strongly tied to a religious congregation.
 Organized religion, especially Protestant and Baptist affiliations, espouse conservative views which traditionally denounce same-sex unions.
 Therefore, these congregations are more likely to hear messages of this nature.
 Polls have also indicated that the amount and level of personal contact that individuals have with homosexual individuals and traditional morality affects attitudes of same-sex marriage and homosexuality.